haroldmoj-dev/gt-springtales/README.md

 - Raid Recorded Runs - Top recorded runs for each raid season.
 - Raid-Essential Myth Nodes - List of myth nodes that must be awakened for raid.
 - World Maps - Complete map of each world in adventure mode.
+- Infographic Maker - Generates an infographic image for a raid team.

 This project was created to practice web development.
 The following concepts were applied to this website: